hypernumbers/hypernumbers-manual/contents/hypernumbers-overview/hypernumbers-spreadsheet.rst

 *	You can merge and unmerge cell ranges
 *	You can insert and delete rows and columns
 *	There is a formula bar in which to edit the contents of a cell or a formula
-*	There’s a formula wizard that helps you build functions
+*	There’s a function wizard that helps you to quickly build functions without needing to know a function's syntax and arguments
 *	There’s a toolbar icon menu providing a quick way to change the layout and format of cells e.g.

 	*	apply formats to cell contents